The 52 Most Haunted & Supernatural Places on the Big Island of Hawaii

 48) Kukui-o-pae – Kohala District – Very near the northwestern extremity of the Kohala district, most northern point of Hawaii Island, near Upolu Point and less than three miles from mysterious Mo’okini Heiau and also the birthplace of King Kamehameha I.

-49) Waipi’o Valley – Hamakua District – Entrance is at a cleft on a high bluff overlooking the sea or possibly on the edge of a valley wall, or mouth of a river and a tree usually serves as the roadway by which the soul takes its departure.
+49) Waipi’o Valley – Hamakua District – Entrance is at a cleft on a high bluff overlooking the sea or possibly on the edge of a valley wall, or mouth of a river, and a tree usually serves as the roadway by which the soul takes its departure.
 The Waipi’o entryway is said to be at the mouth of the valley at a place called “Keoni”, an area long ago covered by sand to conceal it from human eyes.

 50) Maka-hana-loa – Hilo District – Not much information is available about this leina.

-In addition, the nearby Kukii Heiau is an ancient temple which served as a navigational school, built in the ancient times, and rebuilt in the 16th Century.
+In addition, the nearby Kukii Heiau is an ancient temple that served as a navigational school, built in ancient times, and rebuilt in the 16th Century.
 The Cape Kumukahi Light is a lighthouse on the easternmost point of Hawaii.
-It is best known for its survival through an eruption of Kilauea in 1960.
+It is best known for its survival through the eruption of Kilauea in 1960.